 Lake Somerset

-The Lake itself is, of course, the main attraction here and where most of the park’s activities happen.
-While it can be super busy in the water, the good news is that because the park is situated on a peninsular, there is plenty of spots where you can enjoy the lake.
+The lake itself is, of course, the main attraction here and where most of the park’s activities happen.
+The park is on a peninsula, so there are many places to enjoy the lake, even when the water is busy.

 Here is a quick guide to things to do in the lake:

-• Boat Ramp: there are two boat ramps on site so bring your boat or you can hire on site from $150 for a half day.
+- Boat Ramp: There are two boat ramps on site, so bring your boat, or you can hire one on site from $150 for a half day.

-• Swimming: there are two main grassy areas where people can swim from – the bottom of the lake is a bit mushy and the water is not clear – so not ideal swimming conditions but this might not bother others.
+- Swimming: There are two main grassy areas where people can swim.
+The lake’s bottom is a bit mushy, and the water is not clear, making for less than ideal swimming conditions, but this may not bother others.

 Mini Golf

-There is an 18 hole mini golf course on site which is a nice touch for the kids or families looking for something to do together.
-Each person is entitled to a free round each day of their stay.
-You’re encouraged to book well in advance though as it books out relatively fast, particularly over the weekend and during school holidays.
+There is an 18-hole mini golf course on site, which is a nice touch for the kids or families looking for something to do together.
+You can enjoy a complimentary round every day of your stay.
+You’re encouraged to book well in advance, though, as it books out relatively fast, particularly over the weekend and during school holidays.

 Playground and Oval

-There is a good playground at the holiday park which is undercover so great for the kids even during the hottest part of the day.
-The playground is on the oval which is a great spot for some ball games
+There is a good playground at the holiday park, which is undercover, so it’s great for the kids even during the hottest part of the day.
+The playground is on the oval, which is a great spot for some ball games

 School Holiday Activities